bludit/documentation-english/themes/helper-for-themes/index.md

 ```

 ## Include Plugins
-Bludit support plugins and each plugin have hooks, you can add this plugin into different places on your theme.
+Bludit supports plugins and each plugin has hooks, you can add this plugin into different places on your theme.

 For example, include all plugins with a hook on the head sections.
 <pre><code data-language="php">